 There was a welcome commitment to stop reassessments for people who are over 65 and are receiving PIP.
 It’s right that the Government are taking steps to address this.
-However, with over 2 in 3 PIP decisions at appeal being overturned, there needs to be much bolder reform.
+But, with over 2 in 3 PIP decisions at appeal being overturned, there needs to be much bolder reform.

 PIP is a vital benefit for many disabled people who face extra costs.
 But disabled people tell us that the assessment process currently fails to identify the true extra costs they face, and it is leading to too many incorrect decisions.